project-open-data/project-open-data.github.io/catalog.md

 Where optional fields are included in a catalog file but are unpopulated, they may be represented by a `null` value.
 They should not be represented by an empty string (`""`).

-The json catalog files should only use UTF-8 character encoding.
+The JSON catalog files should only use UTF-8 character encoding.

 ### RDFa Lite